TensorNetwork/tensornetwork.org/src/diagrams.md

 ![medium](generic_diagram.png)

-Despite its graphical and intuitive nature, tensor diagram notation is completely rigorous and well defined.
+Despite its graphical and intuitive nature, tensor diagram notation is completely rigorous and well defined: it is just a graphical notation for sums.
 It is inspired by the Einstein summation convention for notating tensor contractions.

 ## Tensor Diagram Rules